Frojd/Fabrik/documentation/1_GETTING-STARTED.md

 1. Then setup a virtualenv called venv in your project folder: `virtualenv venv`
 1. Activate the environment: `source venv/bin/activate`
 1. Now time to install fabrik: `pip install fabrik`
+1. You also need to include pycrypto: `pip install pycrypto`

 **Requirements**